luis15pt/blog/content/posts/Prometheus&Netbox.md

 ## Testing Your Configuration

-To validate your export template, simply navigate to `/api/virtualization/virtual-machines/?export=prometheus`.
+To validate your export template, simply navigate to `http://your-netbox-instance/api/virtualization/virtual-machines/?export=prometheus` (make sure to include the full URL with 'http://' - it's like including the area code when making a phone call, absolutely crucial).
 If it works, you should see a nice JSON output.
 If it doesn't work, well... have you tried turning it off and on again?

 ## Conclusion